 7 Jephthah said to them, “Didn’t you hate me and drive me from my father’s house?
 Why do you come to me now, when you’re in trouble?”

-8 The elders of Gilead said to him, “Nevertheless, we are turning to you now; come with us to fight the Ammonites, and you will be our head over all who live in Gilead.”
+8 The elders of Gilead said to him, “Nevertheless, we are turning to you now; come with us to fight the Ammonites, and you will be head over all of us who live in Gilead.”

 9 Jephthah answered, “Suppose you take me back to fight the Ammonites and the Lord gives them to me—will I really be your head?”

 11 So Jephthah went with the elders of Gilead, and the people made him head and commander over them.
 And he repeated all his words before the Lord in Mizpah.

 Top 10 sermons on Judges 11

 - Jephthah — Reject!
 (Promises, Promises)

 Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.®